Quantum electrodynamic description of ionization of the neutral hydrogen molecule: Numerical results

-where qubits without conditional restrictions are denoted by $|\cdots\rangle$.
-We partition the total Hilbert space into three subspaces, each corresponding to a distinct system state: \begin{itemize} \item Subspace $|\rm{H},\rm{H}\rangle$: Two independent hydrogen atoms ($L=1$ signifies no covalent bond formation). \item Subspace $|\rm{H}_2\rangle$: A neutral hydrogen molecule ($L=0$ signifies covalent bond formation; $k=0$ signifies both atoms are in the same cavity.
-The $AND$ logical operator requires both $l_1\neq\varnothing$ and $l_2\neq\varnothing$). \item Subspace $|\rm{H}_2^+\rangle$: A hydrogen molecular cation ($L=0$ signifies covalent bond formation; $k=0$ signifies both atoms are in the same cavity.
-The $XOR$ logical operator requires that either $l_1=\varnothing$ or $l_2=\varnothing$, but not both). \end{itemize} Eq. \eqref{eq:Subspaces} presents a simplified form that lacks reduction factors.
-In practice, as we employ the Lindblad master equation (Eqs. \eqref{eq:UnitaryPart} and \eqref{eq:Solution}) which acts on the density matrix $\rho$, the diagonal elements of $\rho$ represent probabilities.
-Thus, the probabilities for $|\rm{H},\rm{H}\rangle$, $|\rm{H}_2\rangle$, and $|\rm{H}_2^+\rangle$ are obtained by summing their respective associated diagonal elements.
+\end{widetext} where qubits without conditional restrictions are denoted by $|\cdots\rangle$.
+We partition the total Hilbert space into three subspaces, each corresponding to a distinct system state: \begin{itemize} \item Subspace $|\mathrm{H},\mathrm{H}\rangle$: Two independent hydrogen atoms ($L=1$ signifies no covalent bond formation). \item Subspace $|\mathrm{H}_2\rangle$: A neutral hydrogen molecule ($L=0$ signifies covalent bond formation; $k=0$ signifies both atoms are in the same cavity.
+The $\mathrm{AND}$ logical operator requires both $l_1\neq\varnothing$ and $l_2\neq\varnothing$). \item Subspace $|\mathrm{H}_2^+\rangle$: A hydrogen molecular cation ($L=0$ signifies covalent bond formation; $k=0$ signifies both atoms are in the same cavity.
+The $\mathrm{XOR}$ logical operator requires that either $l_1=\varnothing$ or $l_2=\varnothing$, but not both). \end{itemize} In practice, as we employ the Lindblad master equation (Eqs. \eqref{eq:UnitaryPart} and \eqref{eq:Solution}) which acts on the density matrix $\hat{\rho}$, the diagonal elements of $\hat{\rho}$ represent probabilities.
+Thus, the probabilities for $|\mathrm{H},\mathrm{H}\rangle$, $|\mathrm{H}_2\rangle$, and $|\mathrm{H}_2^+\rangle$ are obtained by summing their respective associated diagonal elements.